Private Car: 3 1/2 hours

 As you make your way around the Ring of Kery, stop off at Blueberry Hill farm for an afternoon of creativity and craft.
 During the course, you will enjoy personalised creative learning in a beautiful setting and make a finished product that you take home.

-Visit Derrynane House, the home of the iconic Irish political figure Daniel O’Connell (The Liberator).
+Visit Derrynane House in Caherdaniel, the home of the iconic Irish political figure Daniel O’Connell (The Liberator).
 Take a short drive to the scenic shore and take a stroll on the sheltered, sandy Derrynane Beach.

+Located on the Skellig Coast in the Southern Peninsulas of the Wild Atlantic Way adjacent to the Ring of Kerry, Valentia Island is still one of Ireland’s best kept secrets.
 This small island is packed of activities from birdwatching to diving.
-There are historical sites, gardens, beaches, lighthouses, chapels and so much more on the tiny west-coast island. http://www.valentiaisland.ie/
+There are historical sites, gardens, beaches, lighthouses, chapels and so much more on the tiny west-coast island.

-The mountain scenery here is magnificent, and the circuit of the hills from Seefin to Drung Hill is called the “Glenbeigh Horseshoe” and is part of the greater “Kerry Way”, one of Kerry’s finest mountain walks.
+The mountain scenery in Glenbeigh is magnificent, and the circuit of the hills from Seefin to Drung Hill is called the “Glenbeigh Horseshoe” and is part of the greater “Kerry Way”, one of Kerry’s finest mountain walks.

 Home to the famous, and Ireland’s oldest, festival Puck Fair—a celebration known for crowning a goat as King Puck.
-Renowned for its selection of pubs and craft shops, you will have a great opportunity to pick up some treats and have a great laugh.
+Kilorglin is renowned for its selection of pubs and craft shops, you will have a great opportunity to pick up some treats and have a great laugh.

 Dine in Kitty O’Se’s